MIC-DKFZ/semantic_segmentation/README.md

 ### Changing Hyperparmeters

+The default hyperparameters are defined in *config/hyperparameters/default.yaml* and are overwritten by the corresponding *config/hyperparameters/<dataset.name>.yaml* for the predefined datasets.
-The basic hyperparameters needed for training can be set as shown below (in the example below the default values are shown):
+The basic hyperparameters needed for training can be set from the commandline as shown below (in the example the default values are shown):

 ````shell